Origin Server

 Are you using Ion?

 A new Ion property automatically enables Gzip compression via the Minimize Payload sub-rule.
 If you disable Gzip Compression here, requests will ignore what's set in the Minimize Payload rule.
-For best performance, we recommend that you leave Gzip Compression enabled.
+For best performance, you should leave Gzip Compression enabled.

 True Client IP Header